← Essays

 A cohort is building detailed maps of their own minds.
 What happens when those maps become visible?

-In 2022, Obsidian had roughly 500,000 users.
-By 2025 it had crossed a million.
+In 2022, Obsidian had roughly 500,000 users; by 2025 it had crossed a million.
 Notion, which covers a broader use case, has over 30 million.
-Roam Research, the more esoteric option, has a smaller but intensely committed following.
-Logseq, Capacities, Bear, Apple Notes with tags, a dozen more.
+Roam Research, the more esoteric option, has a smaller but intensely committed following, alongside Logseq, Capacities, Bear, Apple Notes with tags, and a dozen more.

-Something happened in the early 2020s.
-A significant cohort of people decided their thinking was worth systematically recording.
+Something happened in the early 2020s: a significant cohort of people decided that their thinking was worth systematically recording.

 What they built

-The PKM (personal knowledge management) community developed sophisticated systems for capturing, connecting, and retrieving ideas.
-The Zettelkasten method, popularized through Niklas Luhmann's legendary 90,000-card system, was adapted for software.
-Tiago Forte's "Building a Second Brain" — PARA method, progressive summarization, projects-areas-resources — sold hundreds of thousands of copies and spawned an industry of courses.
+The PKM community developed sophisticated systems for capturing, connecting, and retrieving ideas.
+The Zettelkasten method, popularised through Niklas Luhmann's legendary 90,000-card system, was adapted for software.
+Tiago Forte's "Building a Second Brain", with its PARA method, its progressive summarisation, and its projects-areas-resources framework, sold hundreds of thousands of copies and spawned an industry of courses.

 The invisible graph problem

-Your Obsidian vault, if you have been using it seriously for two years, contains more information about how you actually think than every social media profile you have ever made combined.
-It has your real obsessions, not your performed ones.
-It has your actual questions, not the ones you want to be seen asking.
-It has your working frameworks, your intellectual influences, your recurring confusions.
+Your Obsidian vault, if you have been using it seriously for two years, contains more information about how you actually think than every social media profile you have ever made combined; it has your real obsessions rather than your performed ones, your actual questions rather than the ones you want to be seen asking, your working frameworks, your intellectual influences, your recurring confusions.
+And it is, in effect, completely invisible.

 Why people kept their vaults private

 The privacy was natural, even rational.
-Notes are messy.
-They contain half-formed ideas, embarrassing confusions, contradictions you haven't resolved, opinions you haven't stress-tested.
+Notes are messy; they contain half-formed ideas, embarrassing confusions, contradictions you have not resolved, opinions you have not stress-tested.
 Sharing them publicly feels like sharing a draft marked "do not distribute."

 What changes with extraction

 AI changes the equation because it makes extraction possible.
-You don't have to share your raw notes to make your thinking legible.
-You can run your vault through a model that extracts the patterns — what keeps recurring, what you're wrestling with, what your frameworks are, who shaped your thinking — and represent that as a structured fingerprint.
+You do not have to share your raw notes to make your thinking legible; you can run your vault through a model that extracts the patterns, what keeps recurring, what you are wrestling with, what your frameworks are, who shaped your thinking, and represent that as a structured fingerprint.

 What happens when the maps talk to each other